raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 ---

 Alice's key and Bob's key are not the same.
 If Alice used her private key to encrypt the data without the existence of a shared public key, it would not be unlockable by Bob's private key.
 Bob needs both his private key and the public key to be able to decrypt the message.

 --- /collapse ---

-**Why is the public key even needed?**

---- collapse ---
----
-title: Answer
----
-Alice encrypts the message with her private key to prove she is the sender.
-Bob reads the message using his private key, which is the only way of decrypting the message, thus proving he is the intended recipient.
-This proof of identity, also called authentication, is only possible with the addition of a shared public key.

---- /collapse ---